kohkimakimoto/altax/README.md

 * `command`: Executing command
 * `options`: Options to change command behavior.

-  `user` is used to change user executing command.
+    * `user` is used to change user executing command.
-  `cwd` is used to change current working directory when the command execute.
+    * `cwd` is used to change current working directory when the command execute.
-  See examples.

 #### Examples: